Sustainability Leadership Programme

 Two-Day Workshop:

-Two-day workshop July 2 – 3 in Wellington
+Two-day workshop July 29-30 in Auckland CBD

-• Creating a Sustainability Strategy
+• Create a Sustainability Strategy

 Identify focus areas for your business’s sustainability strategy.